22mahmoud/faven/README.md

 ## Key Features

 * browser based no data sent to the server.
+* You can select or drag your image.
 * works offline.
 * generate all favicons dimensions.